-Labour and Employment Comparative Guide - Employment and HR - Japan
+Labour and Employment Comparative Guide

 - termination.

-Under the Labour Standards Law, men and women must receive equal pay.
-The Law on the Comprehensive Promotion of Labour Measures and Stabilisation of Employment of Employees and Enrichment of their Work Lives, Etc prohibits discrimination based on age in connection with recruitment, except in certain circumstances.
-The Law concerning the Stability of Employment of the Elderly addresses the employment of senior citizens until the statutory retirement age of 65.
-The Worker Dispatch Law protects dispatched workers from discrimination based on several factors.
-The Labour Standards Law prohibits discrimination based on nationality or ethnic or national origin during employment and for termination.
-The Law on the Elimination of Discrimination against Persons with Disabilities prohibits discrimination against people with disabilities.
-The Labour Standards Law prohibits discrimination based on social status, religion or political beliefs during employment and in relation to termination.
+Under the Labour Standards Act, men and women must receive equal pay.
+The Act on the Comprehensive Promotion of Labour Measures and Stabilisation of Employment of Employees and Enrichment of their Work Lives, Etc prohibits discrimination based on age in connection with recruitment, except in certain circumstances.
+The Act Concerning the Stability of Employment of the Elderly addresses the employment of senior citizens until the statutory retirement age of 65.
+The Worker Dispatch Act protects dispatched workers from discrimination based on several factors.
+The Labour Standards Act prohibits discrimination based on nationality or ethnic or national origin during employment and for termination.
+The Act on the Elimination of Discrimination against Persons with Disabilities prohibits discrimination against people with disabilities.
+The Labour Standards Act prohibits discrimination based on social status, religion or political beliefs during employment and in relation to termination.
 Discrimination against an employee on the grounds of membership in a trade union is unlawful.

 Fixed-term contract employees/part-time employees should be treated no less favourably in respect of their terms and conditions of employment than comparable permanent/full-time regular employees.

-A law renamed the Law on the Improvement of Employment Management for Part-Time Workers and Fixed-Term Contract Workers, the Employment Contract Law and the Workers Dispatch Law were amended to address the issue of irrational disparities and discrimination between regular and non-regular employees, including dispatched workers.
-The changes became effective on 1 April 2020, with a partial one-year moratorium for small and medium-sized enterprises.
+The Act on the Improvement of Employment Management for Part-Time Workers and Fixed-Term Contract Workers, the Employment Contract Act and the Workers Dispatch Act were amended to address the issue of irrational disparities and discrimination between regular and non-regular employees, including dispatched workers.

 4.2 Are there specified groups or classifications entitled to protection?

-Please see above.
-Also, certain historical minorities and pariah communities are also entitled to certain protection.
+Please see question 4.1.
+Certain historical minorities and pariah communities are also entitled to certain protection.

 4.3 What protections are employed against discrimination in the workforce?

+Fixed-term contract employees/part-time employees must be treated no less favourably in respect of their terms and conditions of employment than comparable permanent/full-time employees.

-Employers have the obligation to take measures to prevent harassment or bullying on account of pregnancy, delivery or taking childcare leave or family care leave.
+Employers must take measures to prevent sexual and power harassment, harassment or bullying on account of:

 4.4 How is a discrimination claim processed?